etrent1988/ISQA3420Assignment1/DFDDictionary.md

 <b>Developer</b> - Creates the software package that gets sent off to be scanned for licenses and vulnerabilities.

-Manager - Manages the project making sure there are no licensing issues or vulnerabilities.
+<b>Manager</b> - Manages the project making sure there are no licensing issues or vulnerabilities.

 Software Package - Created by the developer to be scanned for licenses and vulnerabilities.